bibleexchange/courses/romans/en/1301_chapter-13-christian-subjection.md

 ## For Wrath's Sake, vs. 3,4

-> Romans 13:3,4&mdash;For rulers are not a terror to good works, but to the evil.
-Wilt thou then not be afraid of the power? do that which is good, and thou shalt have praise of the same: 4 For he is the minister of God to thee for good.
-But if thou do that which is evil, be afraid; for he beareth not the sword in vain: for he is the minister of God, a revenger to execute wrath upon him that doeth evil.

 Rebellion has a great price.
 Damnation is what Paul presents as rebellion&apos;s cost.
 This same Greek word, &quot;krima&quot; , is also translated &quot;condemnation&quot; and &quot;judgment&quot; throughout the New Testament.